angular/angular/aio/content/guide/router.md

 The `PreloadAllModules` strategy does not load feature areas protected by a [CanLoad](#can-load-guard) guard.
 This is by design.

-You added a `canLoad` guard to the route to the `AdminModule` a few steps back to block loading of that module until the user is authorized.
+You added a `CanLoad` guard to the route in the `AdminModule` a few steps back to block loading of that module until the user is authorized.
-That `canLoad` guard takes precedence over the preload strategy.
+That `CanLoad` guard takes precedence over the preload strategy.

-If you want both  to preload a module and guard against unauthorized access, drop the `canLoad` guard and rely on the [CanActivate](#can-activate-guard) guard alone.
+If you want to preload a module _and_ guard against unauthorized access, drop the `canLoad` guard and rely on the [CanActivate](#can-activate-guard) guard alone.